-Judy received her undergraduate degree from University of Wisconsin-Milwaukee, and then received her Master’s degree from the University of Illinois.
+Judy (she/her) received her undergraduate degree from University of Wisconsin-Milwaukee, and then received her Master’s Degree from the University of Illinois.
 She has advanced certifications in divorce mediation, pediatric bioethics, family therapy, aging, and adult learning.

 Judy strives to create a safe place to help clients discuss their needs, identify goals, and create a plan to take the steps necessary to achieve their objectives.
 While we cannot change difficult circumstances from the past, we can work together to better understand and resolve current challenges in life.
 Judy bases her work on the Japanese concept of “kaizen” which emphasizes continuous improvement by taking small steps that may have the greatest impact.